Live Is Life (film): Synopsis

-It is set in 1985.
-Five friends plan to escape on midsummer's night to look for a flower that, according to legend, has magical powers.
+In 1985, five friends plan to escape on midsummer's night to look for a flower that, according to legend, has magical powers.

 Cast

 Production

 The film is an Atresmedia Cine, 4 Cats Pictures and Life is life AIE production.
 Shooting locations included the south of the province of Lugo (Pantón, Sober, Quiroga, O’Saviñao, Monforte de Lemos) and the province of Ourense (Esgos).

 Release

 It had its official premiere at the 24th Málaga Film Festival on 6 June 2021.
 Although the national theatrical release in Spain was on August 13, it was later delayed to November 5 due to the complications of the theatrical releases by the COVID-19 pandemic.
 Finally, it had to be postponed again to 3 June 2022.
 It was distributed by Warner Bros.
 Pictures Spain.
 It was later released in some territories on Netflix in July 2022.

 Reception

-In the United States' review aggregator, the Rotten Tomatoes, in the score where the site staff categorizes the opinions of independent media and mainstream media only positive or negative, the film has an approval rating of 80% calculated based on 5 critics reviews.
-By comparison, with the same opinions being calculated using a weighted arithmetic mean, the score achieved is 6.30/10.